Sycamore Cove Beach: Beach Bonfire and Barbecue in Malibu

 Sycamore Cove Beach

-Barbecue at Sycamore Cove
+Bonfire and Barbecue at Sycamore Cove Beach

 But hiking didn’t lure us to the Sycamore Cove Beach area.
 Fire pits did.
 Despite gusty wind and significantly colder weather compared with the San Fernando Valley, the beach surpassed all our expectations.
 The cold spring took care of crowds or to be exact the lack of them.
 Consequently, picnic tables with adjacent designated fire rings were easy to find.